British police granted extra time to quiz men over Texas synagogue stand-off

 It comes after Akram, 44, who was originally from Blackburn in Lancashire, was shot dead when the FBI entered the place of worship in Texas on January 15 following a 10-hour stand-off.

-Akram held people hostage during the incident but they were later released unharmed.
+Akram held four people hostage during the incident, but they were later released unharmed.

+The Tarrant County Medical Examiner on Friday ruled his death a homicide as a result of multiple gunshot wounds.

+In Texas, a death being ruled as a homicide indicates that one person was killed by another – but does not necessarily mean the killing was a crime.

 FBI director Christopher Wray called the stand-off an antisemitic incident, while US President Joe Biden said it was “an act of terror”.